uptonking/note4yaoo/lib-db-app-community-oplog.md

 - Another point is that oftentimes these data structures span storage layers (or the "cache hierarchy" as database systems people like calling it) - e.g. you could have an LSM tree that has a top layer fitting in L3, then a bunch more in memory, then the majority of it spilling over to disk.
   - Another example is the Bw-Tree, which introduces a mapping table that is a storage-agnostic lookup table that tells you wherever a record is, disk or memory or otherwise, and is smart about paging stuff in and out of memory based on hotness.

-- Slightly related perhaps and something I have been curious about for a while... event sourcing seems like a very powerful pattern that I haven't seen wide adoption.
+- event sourcing seems like a very powerful pattern that I haven't seen wide adoption.
 The best documentation seems to be some MS dev library notes and a discussion from M Fowler.
 - 🤔 Are there any open source implementations of a database that uses event sourcing?
 - I built https://github.com/amark/gun after I was using MongoDB to event source data.
 The key piece for me was wanting to have Firebase-like realtime sync for my event sourcing.
 - I've become a bit of a CouchDB zealot of late for this exact reason...
 Native support for incrementally updating map-reduce combined with change-feeds makes implementing event sourcing straightforward.